ICAEW CFAB exam modules

-The ICAEW Certificate in Finance, Accounting and Business (ICAEW CFAB) is made up of six modules: Business and Finance, Management Information, Accounting, Law, Assurance, and Principles of Taxation.
+The ICAEW Certificate in Finance, Accounting and Business (ICAEW CFAB) is made up of six modules: Business, Technology and Finance, Management Information, Accounting, Law, Assurance, and Principles of Taxation.

-There are six modules at ICAEW Certificate in Finance, Accounting and Business (ICAEW CFAB).
 At the end of each module, you will need to sit an exam.
-Each module is examined by computer-based assessment.
-Each exam is 90 minutes and has a pass mark of 55%.
+Each module is examined by a 1.5 hour computer-based exam.
+The exam pass mark of each exam is 55%.

 As a student, it is your responsibility to be familiar with ICAEW CFAB regulations at all times.
 The regulations cover: